 Password managers secure business accounts by storing users’ passwords inside an encrypted vault.
 Each user only needs to remember one master password in order to have full access to their vault and, through that, all of their corporate accounts.
 Password managers can also help users to generate unique, random passwords, which they can synchronize across all of the devices they use for work – including personal tablets and smartphones.
 This keeps the company’s data secure and makes it easy for admins to monitor password strength across the organization.

-Implementing a secure password policy will greatly improve your account security, and the best part is that you can adapt the policy to suit your business’ security needs and budget.
+Implementing a secure password policy and enforcing it with the help of password policy enforcement software will greatly improve your account security, and the best part is that you can adapt the policy to suit your business’ security needs and budget.

 As our tips outline above, we recommend a mixture of employee-centric policies, such as setting passphrases and creating a deny list, and technical policies, such as implementing MFA and a password manager, in order to create multiple layers of protection that hackers will be far less likely to permeate.